Top 50+ Cypress Interview Questions & Answers

 Cypress automatically waits for elements to become available and visible before performing actions on them, allowing tests to handle dynamic content and asynchronous updates gracefully.
 It provides commands like cd.
 Contains () and cy.
 Wait () for synchronizing test execution with UI changes, making sure that tests faithfully capture the way the application behaves under test.

-28. Explain how Cypress integrates with Continuous Integration (CI) pipelines and version control systems.
+28. How does Cypress integrate with CI pipelines and version control systems?

 Ans: